devhawala/dodo/readme.md

 ### Disclaimer

-All product names, trademarks and registered trademarks mentioned herein and in the source files for the Dwarf program are the property of their respective owners.
+All product names, trademarks and registered trademarks mentioned herein and in the source files for the Dodo programs are the property of their respective owners.